chasewnelson/SNPGenie/README.md

 ## Gene Transfer Input

-The Gene Transfer Format (.gtf) file must include records for all CDS elements (i.e., open reading frames, or ORFs) present in your SNP Report(s).
+The Gene Transfer Format (.gtf) file is tab (\t)-delimited, and must include records for all CDS elements (i.e., open reading frames, or ORFs) present in your SNP Report(s).
 Note that SNPGenie expects every coding element to be labeled as type "CDS".
 If a single coding element has multiple segments with different coordinates, simply enter one line for each segment, using the same product name.
 SNPGenie for CLC can currently handle 2 segments per ORF; if more are needed, just contact us!
 For more information about GTF, please visit <http://mblab.wustl.edu/GTF22.html>.
 A simple example follows:

 	reference.gbk	CLC	CDS	5694	8369	.	+	0	gene_id "ORF1";
 	reference.gbk	CLC	CDS	170	1684	.	+	0	gene_id "ORF2";